dipam7/BE_PROJECT_CODE/README.md

   * d_id:         id of the doctor assigned to the patient

   * d_name:       name of the doctor assigned to the patient

+* ### generated_access_data.csv

+  * p_id:               id of the patient whose data is being accessed

+  * d_id:               id of the doctor accessing the data

+  * location_of_access: pc used to access the data

+  * time_of_access:     time at which data was accessed

+  * data_requested:     kind of data requested (relevant, slightly-irrelevant, irrelevant)

+  * emergency:          was the access made for an emergency case?

+  * access_granted:     was access granted or denied?